 The getting started documentation implements an on-premises installation and uses a local installation of BimlFlex and BimlStudio for development.
-It uses SQL Server 2017 for hosting databases, uses SSIS for the load process and uses the Microsoft AdventureWorksLT sample database as a source.
+While BimlFlex supports SQL Server 2008-2017, the examples here use SQL Server 2017 for hosting databases, uses SSIS for the load process and uses the Microsoft AdventureWorksLT sample database as a source.

 The getting started process demonstrates a 3 layer approach with staging, Data Vault and Data Mart layer.

 This uses a staging layer with both a transient staging database and a persistent staging (archive) database.
 The Data Vault layer illustrates how BimlFlex allows agile acceleration of an integration layer for modern data warehousing.
 For easy reporting and analytics the architecture is completed with an analyst-facing dimensional model.

 The following is needed:

 - Windows-based development machine for local installation of BimlStudio and BimlFlex

 - SQL Server 2017 with SQL Server engine and SSIS/Integration services

 - Visual Studio 2017 with SSDT and SSIS components